sowla/useR2019-materials/README.md

 - Packaging shiny applications
 Maxim Nazarov

-- Photon : Building an electron-shiny app using a simple RStudio add in.
+- Photon: Building an electron-shiny app using a simple RStudio add in
 Abbas Rizvi

 - Visualizing Huge Amounts of Fleet Data using Shiny and Leaflet